300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Title the three gamers who share a file for most Premier League crimson playing cards (8).
+- Identify the three gamers who share a report for most Premier League crimson playing cards (8).

 - What number of nations had been scheduled to host video games at Euro 2020 earlier than its postponement?